Trusts & Estates Litigation

 - Represented the plaintiff-trustees in the Dauman v.
 Redstone litigation regarding control of the Sumner M. Redstone National Amusements Trust.

-- Represented the decedent’s estate, and defended his last will against a challenge alleging lack of capacity, undue influence and fraud.
-The Fiduciary Litigation Session and the Appeals Court found that the will was to be valid and fully expressed the decedent’s last wishes, protecting substantial business and real estate interests for our client.
+- Represented a decedent’s estate and defended his last will against a challenge alleging lack of capacity, undue influence and fraud.
+The Fiduciary Litigation Session and the Appeals Court found that the will was valid and fully expressed the decedent’s last wishes, protecting substantial business and real estate interests for our client.

 - Worked with a beneficiary of a private trust to remove a recalcitrant trustee and resolve potential tax and fiduciary issues.
 We now serve as an ongoing advisor and trustee to the client.

 - Obtained a favorable judgment from the Supreme Judicial Court granting a college permission to sell land conveyed in trust under the doctrines of reasonable deviation and cy pres.

 - Obtained complete dismissal on statute of limitations grounds of financial claims asserted in Probate Court against an estate.

 - Obtained summary judgment in Probate Court for a family group that sought our help in a dispute with another branch of the family over proper distribution of trust assets.